sebdart/ngauspice/README.md

 ~$ cf install-plugin cfdev
 ```

-If you are confused, just ask; I did all the martyrdom stuff for you, you dont need to go through that again: sebastien.dartevelle@nga.mil
+If you are confused, just ask; I did all the martyrdom stuff for you, you dont need to go through that again: cd

 ## License and copyright